fraenkel-lab/PCSF_analysis/README.md

 TODO:
--script that fetches GO terms needs to handle empty responses -restructure randomization->summary steps so that more than one randomization can be run
+ - script that fetches GO terms needs to handle empty responses
+ - restructure randomization->summary steps so that more than one randomization can be run